Estimating the degree of non-Markovianity using variational quantum circuits: Estimation of the degree of non-Markovianity

 \section{Estimation of the degree of non-Markovianity}

-In order to estimate the degree of non-Markovianity $\mathcal{N}$ of the dynamics of a qubit under AD and PD channels we use a VQC.
-The VQC consists of a qubit (system qubit) and an ancilla that simulates the effect of the environment.
-The quantum circuits to estimate $\mathcal{N}$ for AD and PD channels, are shown in Fig.~\ref{fig:ADPDreg}(a) and (c), respectively.
-The system qubit, initially in the state $|0\rangle$, is rotated along the $y$ axis with angle $\varphi_0$.
-The qubit then interacts with the environment in a sequence of $N$ interactions with times $t_i$.
-After each interaction, the qubit is rotated along the $y$ axis with angle $\varphi_i$ ($i\ge 1$), and the ancilla is reset to the state $|0\rangle$.
-Finally, the qubit is measured in the Pauli $z$ operator.
-The estimate of $\mathcal{N}$ is obtained as $\check{\mathcal{N}}=w_0+w_1\langle\sigma_z\rangle$.
+We use VQCs to estimate the degree of non-Markovianity $\mathcal{N}$ of the dynamics of a qubit, under AD and PD channels.
+We first consider each of these channels independently.
+We found that a precise estimate of $\mathcal{N}$ can be obtained using a sequence of qubit-environment interactions.
+Our proposed scheme is the following: the qubit, initially in the state $|0\rangle$, is rotated along the $y$ axis with angle $\varphi_0$.
+Next, it interacts with the environment in a sequence of two interactions, each with time $t_i$.
+Each interaction is followed by a rotation along the $y$ axis with angle $\varphi_i$ ($i=1,2$).
+Finally, the qubit is measured in the Pauli $z$ basis.
+The estimate of $\mathcal{N}$ is obtained as

-For each channel, we find the optimal angles $\varphi_i$, $i=0,...,N$, the optimal interaction times $t_i$, and optimal values of the parameters $w_0$ and $w_1$, to minimize the MSE, Eq.~\eqref{eq:costfun}, for a range of values of the parameters $\lambda/\gamma_0$ (for AD) and $\alpha\tau$ (for PD).
+We consider $\varphi_i$ ($i=0,1,2$), $t_j$ ($j=1,2$), $w_0$, and $w_1$ as the training parameters.
+The VQCs for AD and PD channels, are shown in Fig.~\ref{fig:ADPDreg}(a) and (c), respectively.
+The optimal values of these parameters are found by minimizing the cost function, Eq.~\eqref{eq:costfun}, for a range of values of the parameters $\lambda/\gamma_0$ (for AD) and $\alpha\tau$ (for PD).
+Each VQC consists of a qubit (s) and two ancillas (a$_1$ and a$_2$).
+Each ancilla is used to simulate the dynamics of the qubit in each of its interactions with the environment.
+Note that, in the experiment, only one qubit (that interacts with the environment) is required to perform this estimation task, and no operation is required to be performed on the environment.

-We performed our simulations using the quantum simulator of Pennylane \cite{Pennylane} with Adagrad optimizer \cite{Duchi} (see Appendix \ref{appendix:optimizer} for some details about the optimizer).
-We found that with a sequence of $N=2$ interactions, an estimate with high precision can be found for both AD and PD channels.
-Since in Pennylane there is no possibility of resetting the ancilla qubit (that simulates the environment) to the state $|0\rangle$, we used 2 ancillas to simulate the effect of environment, one for each interaction time.
-Note that in practice, only one qubit (that interacts with the environment) is required to perform this estimation task.
+We remark that the selection of this ansatz for the structure of the circuit is influenced by the evolution of the Bloch vector and our intuition about the separation of two classes, \textit{i.e.} Markovianity and non-Markovianity.
+We refer to this choice as a problem-based ansatz, although the approach could be extended to other tasks.